mattmuench/openshift-virt-pocs/nad/nad-user-console/images/nad-namespaced-console.md

 "Currently, creation of a UserDefinedNetwork CR with a Layer3 topology or a Secondary role are not supported when using the OpenShift Container Platform web console." [link](https://docs.redhat.com/es/documentation/openshift_container_platform/4.19/html-single/multiple_networks/index#nw-udn-cr-ui_about-user-defined-networks)

 **Note:**
-"You must consider the following limitations before implementing a primary UDN:
+"You must consider the following limitations before implementing a primary UDN [link](https://docs.redhat.com/es/documentation/openshift_container_platform/4.19/html-single/virtualization/index#virt-connecting-vm-to-primary-udn):

-You cannot use the virtctl ssh command to configure SSH access to a VM.
+- You cannot use the virtctl ssh command to configure SSH access to a VM.
-You cannot use the oc port-forward command to forward ports to a VM.
+- You cannot use the oc port-forward command to forward ports to a VM.
-You cannot use headless services to access a VM.
+- You cannot use headless services to access a VM.
-You cannot define readiness and liveness probes to configure VM health checks." [link](https://docs.redhat.com/es/documentation/openshift_container_platform/4.19/html-single/virtualization/index#virt-connecting-vm-to-primary-udn)
+- You cannot define readiness and liveness probes to configure VM health checks."

-## 1. Create new namesapces configured for the use with UDNs
+## 1. Create new namespaces configured for the use with UDNs

 Using the main menu, create a namespace but directly during creation, specify the label `k8s.ovn.org/primary-user-defined-network`.